Your Rates Explained

 Q: What does the AVPCC Code on my rates notice mean?

 A: The Council’s contract valuer has assigned an AVPCC (Australian Valuation Property Classification Code) to your property, according to the use of your land.
-As determined under the provisions of the Fire Services Levy Property Act 2012, the AVPCC is used to derive your property’s land use classification.
+As determined under the provisions of the Fire Services Levy Property Act 2012, the AVPCC is used to derive your property’s land use classification which is used to calculate the FSL charge.

 Q: Why has my valuation increased?

-A: As property values change, council must periodically reassess the valuation of all properties within its municipality.
+A: Council must annually reassess the valuation of all properties within its municipality.
 A valuation determines the market value of a property, at a specific date and in accordance with relevant legislation and legal precedent.

 To work out how much each property is worth, the contract valuer analyses property sales and rental data trends, as well as other factors such as: the highest and best use of the land; house value and other site improvements; land shape, size and location.